 Evolution of technology and big data analytics are providing a thriving opportunity for CFOs to build a new level of growth, by exposing the credit intelligence and enhancing the financial capabilities residing in a organisation’s supply chain.

-The author is co-founder and CEO of Indifi – a technology and data platform to enhance small business financing.
+Alok Mittal is the co-founder and CEO of Indifi – a technology and data platform to enhance small business financing.
 He also serves on boards of Indian Angel Network and The Indus Entrepreneurs in Delhi.